Feature Request #1188

 We won't be able to use e.g. the position dataspace unless all three coordinates belong to the same parameter.
 So we need to permit @type arrayOfSomeKind.
 With the dataspace there are major performance benefits if we know that all parameter values are decimals, and this was the motivation for splitting the previous @type array into arrayDecimal and arrayInteger.

-#5 Updated by Pascal Baltazar over 4 years ago
+#5 Updated by Pascal Baltazar almost 8 years ago

 you're probably right, Trond,